PrinceSenju/Convolutional_N/README.md

 ### Prerequisites

-Information from the deep learning book i beleive, thats it?
+Information from the deep learning book i believe,
 * nothing
 ```sh
 Need additional help with this section
 ```

+A computer with enough ram memory to run nano
+Basic convolutional neural  networks knowledge

 ### Installation

-1. Should I insert the dive into deep learning book link? [https://example.com](https://example.com)
+1. Should I insert the dive into deep learning book link? [https://example.com](https://example.com) ask Dr  Kindratenko about the book... personally I wouldn't add it, I would go through the book and write the steps we actually used becase the book is on python and our project is on C++
 2. Clone the repo
 ```sh
 git clone https://github.com/PrinceSenju/Convolutional_N.git